 A lot of times, LDR fights are symptoms of bigger problems that need to be addressed.
 You could be having a simple squabble over not communicating enough when the real root of the problem is insecurity.
 Do a deep dive into the situation, and you might find a problem that, once fixed, will make your lives easier.

 To fix your relationship, a few more fights may be necessary, but make sure you are not fighting just for the sake of it.
-Instead, fight to ensure that all issues are addressed as needed without holding back and bubbling up, which will inevitably lead to bigger and messier blow-ups.
+Instead, fight to make sure that all issues are addressed as needed without holding back and bubbling up, which will inevitably lead to bigger and messier blow-ups.

 In a nutshell, try your best to be civil and understanding.
 It doesn’t matter whether you are fighting about inconsistent communication or alleged infidelity.
 The nine tips on how to fight fair should come in handy if you want to keep your long-distance relationship alive.